Starlight-CC/starlight-os/docs/Kernel/README.md

 # Kernel
 ---
-all documentation related to the kernel is in this folder
+The kernel is the heart / brain of a operating system it is in all operating systems.